Tehnix/slight/README.md

 Super Light Irresistible GitHub Tool...
 You know, like jenkins, only super light...

+First, you'll need the yaml module, which you can get via `pip install PyYaml`.

 * Set the GitHub webhook to `http://you_server:13373`.
 * Make a shell script called `scripts/githubUsername_repositoryName`
 * A config file is later coming to allow several tweaks...